lbattaglioli2000/theluigi.com/content/collections/periodicals/the-chocolate-milk-mile.md

     content:
       -
         type: text
         text: 'The QR code encodes the confirmation number associated with the registration.
-This allows the event managers to simply scan the code to access the registrant''s information within the system.
-Let''s talk about how that works next.'
+This allows the event managers who are checking people in, to simply scan the code to access the registrant''s information within the system.'
   -
     type: paragraph
     content: